noaa-ocs-s100/s100py/s100py/docs/sample_api.rst

         @utm_zone.setter
         def utm_zone(self, val: int):
-            if isinstance(val, str):
+            """ This will limit the utm zones to 1 thru 60 but also allow for a special 'empty' zone of 999 """ if isinstance(val, str):
                 val = int(val)
             if (val <= 0 or val > 60) and val != self.empty_zone: